The Twelve Caesars: Nero

-Suetonius portrays the life of Nero in a similar fashion to that of Caligula—it begins with a recounting of how Nero assumed the throne ahead of Claudius' son Britannicus and then descends into a recounting of various atrocities the young emperor allegedly performed.
+Suetonius portrays the life of Nero in a similar fashion to that of Caligula—it begins with a recounting of how Nero assumed the throne ahead of Claudius' son, Britannicus, and then descends into a recounting of various atrocities the young emperor allegedly performed.

-One characteristic of Nero that Suetonius describes was Nero's enjoyment of music.
+One characteristic of Nero that Suetonius describes is Nero's enjoyment of music.
 Suetonius describes Nero as being a gifted musician.
 Nero would often give great concerts with attendance compelled for upper-class Romans.
-These concerts would last for hours on end, and some women were rumored to give birth during them, or men faking death to escape (Nero forbade anyone from leaving the performance until it was completed).
+These concerts would last for hours on end; it was rumored that some women gave birth during them, and some men faked death to escape (as Nero forbade anyone from leaving the performance until it was completed).

 Nero's eccentricities continued in the tradition of his predecessors in mental and personal perversions.
-According to Suetonius, Nero had one boy named Sporus castrated, and then had sex with him as though he were a woman.
-Suetonius quotes one Roman who lived around this time who remarked that the world would have been better off if Nero's father Gnaeus Domitius Ahenobarbus had married someone more like the castrated boy.
+According to Suetonius, Nero had one boy, named Sporus, castrated, and then had sex with him as though he were a woman.
+Suetonius quotes one Roman who lived around this time who remarked that the world would have been better off if Nero's father, Gnaeus Domitius Ahenobarbus, had married someone more like the castrated boy.

-It is in Suetonius we find the beginnings of the legend that Nero "fiddled as Rome burned."
+It is in Suetonius that we find the beginnings of the legend that Nero "fiddled as Rome burned."
 Suetonius recounts how Nero, while watching Rome burn, exclaimed how beautiful it was, and sang an epic poem about the sack of Troy while playing the lyre.

-Suetonius describes Nero's suicide, and remarks that his death meant the end of the reign of the Julio-Claudians (because Nero had no heir).
+Suetonius describes Nero's suicide, and remarked that his death meant the end of the reign of the Julio-Claudians (because Nero had no heir).
 According to Suetonius, Nero was condemned to die by the Senate.
 When Nero knew that soldiers had been dispatched by the Senate to kill him, he committed suicide.